kderosha/KongServices/app/client/README.md

-Create a golang package that can interact with the api.
+Create a golang SDK package that serves as the client for interacting with the api.